West Ryde - Meadowbank

 West Ryde - Meadowbank features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-The dwelling structure in West Ryde - Meadowbank, as recorded in the latest Census, consisted of 32.3% houses and 67.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Sydney metropolitan area had 42.9% houses and 57.1% other dwellings.
-Home ownership in West Ryde - Meadowbank was at 23.3%, with mortgaged dwellings at 29.1% and rented ones at 47.5%.
-The median monthly mortgage repayment in the area was $2,400, lower than Sydney metro's average of $2,600.
-The median weekly rent figure was recorded at $420, compared to Sydney metro's $460.
-Nationally, West Ryde - Meadowbank's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+West Ryde - Meadowbank's dwelling structure, as per the latest Census, had 32.3% houses and 67.6% other dwellings.
+In comparison, Sydney metro had 42.9% houses and 57.1% other dwellings.
+Home ownership in West Ryde - Meadowbank was 23.3%, with mortgaged dwellings at 29.1% and rented ones at 47.5%.
+The median monthly mortgage repayment was $2,400, below Sydney metro's $2,600.
+Median weekly rent in the area was $420, compared to Sydney metro's $460.
+Nationally, West Ryde - Meadowbank's mortgage repayments were higher at $1,863 and rents were substantially above the national average of $375.

 Frequently Asked Questions - Housing